 The main purpose of lead SG concept was restated.

 Coordination mechanism was restated.
 SG chairs are to solve any issues among themselves (in consultation with their respective management teams, if wishes so).
-Else it comes to TSAG WP2 or RG-WPR.
+Else it comes to TSAG WP2.

 Ad-hoc meetings to resolve immediate inter SG issues among the chairs (consulting their management teams, if desired), on a need basis, are welcome.